Skip to content

 Can I use a US passport photo for a Schengen visa?

 No. US passport photos are 2 × 2 inches (51 × 51 mm) — a square format.
-Schengen visa photos are 35 × 45 mm, a rectangular format.
-The framing and head position requirements differ as well.
+Schengen visa photos are 35 × 45 mm, a rectangular format, and the head-size and framing rules differ.
 You need a separate photo.
 Check our visa photo size guide for a comparison of requirements across different countries.

 Get Your Photo Right the First Time

 A rejected photo means delays, re-submissions, and potentially a missed travel date.
-The specifications are precise but not complicated — 35 × 45 mm, white background, neutral expression, 300 DPI minimum.
+The specifications are precise but not complicated — 35 × 45 mm, plain light-grey (or white) background, neutral expression, 300 DPI minimum, and the same standard across all 29 member states.

 Resize your photo to exact Schengen visa dimensions in seconds, directly in your browser.
 No upload to a server, no account needed.